EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

   <img src="doc/detector2.jpg">
 </p>

 If you encounter errors, please check out the Appendix: it has a list of errors that I ran in to while setting up my object detection classifier.
-You can also trying Googling the error, there is usually useful information on Stack Exchange or in TensorFlow’s Issues on GitHub.
+You can also trying Googling the error.
+There is usually useful information on Stack Exchange or in TensorFlow’s Issues on GitHub.

 ## Appendix: Common Errors
-It appears that the TensorFlow Object Detection API was developed on a Linux-based operating system, and most of the directions given by the documentation is for a Linux OS.
+It appears that the TensorFlow Object Detection API was developed on a Linux-based operating system, and most of the directions given by the documentation are for a Linux OS.
 Trying to get a Linux-developed software library to work on Windows can be challenging.
 There are many little snags that I ran in to while trying to set up tensorflow-gpu to train an object detection classifier on Windows 10.
 This Appendix is a list of errors I ran in to, and their resolutions.

 #### 1. ModuleNotFoundError: No module named 'deployment'